hellozed/homeicu/README.md

 ---

 HomeICU is an Open-Source patient monitor that uses wearable sensors to measure the patient's vital signs and enable doctors to do medical diagnosis and treatment remotely over the Internet.
 This project is specially designed to tackle the COVID-19 pandemic.
 Millions of patients have to recover at home without monitoring by professional doctors.

 The goal of HomeICU is to build features of a medical-grade patient monitoring system like the ICU in the hospital.
-It will measure the following vital sign parameters and let the patient's doctor view and monitor them over the Internet.
+It will measure the following vital sign parameters and let the patient's d octor view and monitor them over the Internet.

 Phase I: